A stairway to MSC – Understand the new ASC feed standard

 If, for example, a feed mill has purchased 500 mt of marine ingredients at level 4, 200 mt at level 2 and 400 mt at level 1, then the feed mills overall sustainability score will be 2, because the total quantity of marine ingredients at level 1 + level is more than half the total amount.
 Had the feed mill instead bought an additional 100 mt of marine ingredients at level 4, the overall sustainability score would climb two levels to level 4.

-In this new version of the feed standard there are also specific requirements to plant based ingredients, which is an important step in achieving sustainability in all ingredient sectors.
+In this new version of the feed standard, there are also specific requirements for plant-based ingredients, which is an important step in achieving sustainability in all ingredient sectors.
 Production of plant based ingredients such as soy and palm oil have a high impact on natural resources and should be just as strictly monitored and certified as has been the case for marine ingredients for a number of years now.

 For the fisheries, the relative amount of MSC-certified marine ingredients plays a big part in granting of the ASC label to the end products, and the new feed standard will likely serve the function of applying pressure throughout the supply chain.